Deanna Durham

 Biography

 Deanna and her family lived in El Salvador for over 4 years serving as the Country Directors for Mennonite Central Committee 1997 – 2001.
 Leading EMU cross culturals with U.S./Mexico border components has been an ongoing commitment and a deep relationship with Fronter de Cristo, a Presbyterian bi-national ministry in Douglas, AZ and Aqua Prieta, Mexico had been established.
+Helping students see with their own eyes the myriad of complex challenges in border communities is a major focus of her summer courses.

 Mission Statement